 Richard Donner

 Donner began his career in 1957 as a television director.
-In the 1960s, he directed episodes of the series The Riflema
+In the 1960s, he directed episodes of the series The

 Donner and his wife, Lauren, owned a production company, The Donners' Company, which is most successful for producing the Free Willy and X-Men film franchises.
 Donner also produced Tales from the Crypt and co-wrote several comic books for Superman publisher DC Comics.
-In 2000, Donner received the President's Award from the Academy of Science Fiction, Fantasy, and Horror Films.
+In 2000, Donner received the President's Award from the Academy of Science Fiction, Fantasy and Horror Films.

 Description above from the Wikipedia article Richard Donner, licensed under CC-BY-SA, full list of contributors on Wikipedia.